MAIRA-2: Grounded Radiology Report Generation: Results

 \subsection{MAIRA-2 is state-of-the-art on findings generation}

-\mairatwo is designed and trained to handle both grounded or non-grounded report generation. \Cref{tab:findings_generation_mimic} shows its performance on the MIMIC-CXR test set using both \evmetric and a range of commonly reported metrics outlined in \cref{sec:metrics}.
-We compare to the closest prior state of the art, restricted to models evaluated for \findings generation, namely Med-PaLM M~\citep{tu2024medpalmm}, LLaVA-Rad~\citep{chaves2024towards}, MedVersa~\citep{zhou2024generalist}, and MAIRA-1~\citep{hyland2024maira1}.
-Since many of these models are not publicly available, we present their evaluation results as originally reported, noting that the test sets are slightly different.
-For MAIRA-1, we obtained the model generations on the MIMIC-CXR test set in order to run \evmetric and CheXprompt.

-\Cref{tab:findings_generation_mimic} shows that \mairatwo outperforms or matches all prior approaches across all metrics, with \mairatwothirteenb providing further improvements.
-The impact on lexical metrics is most significant, where \mairatwo improves on existing scores by 14\% to 27\%.
-On existing clinical metrics, significant improvement is observed on the RadGraph-derived RadGraph-F$_1$ and \rger, on the CheXbert vector score, and on CheXbert 14-class F$_1$, using both micro and macro averaging.
-For RadCliQ, \mairatwo and MedVersa have overlapping confidence intervals, but a significant improvement is seen with \mairatwothirteenb.
+\Cref{fig:_figure3_report_generation}B shows the performance of \mairatwo on \emph{non-grounded} report generation on the \mimiccxr test set.
+We see that \mairatwo outperforms or matches all prior approaches across all metrics.
+The impact on lexical metrics is most significant, where \mairatwo improves on prior scores by 17\% to 30\%.
+On existing clinical metrics, significant improvement is observed on the RadGraph-F$_1$ and on CheXbert \macrofourteen.
+For RadCliQ, \mairatwo and MedVersa have overlapping confidence intervals.
 In the following sections, we explore the features of \mairatwo which result in these improvements.